bufferapp/CustomViewIndicator/README.md

 # Custom View Indicator
 An Android ViewPager indicator that allows you to provide custom views for display.
+We used this during a new feature we built, figured it might be useful for someone else along the line!

 <p align="center">
     <img src ="demo.gif" />